Easy Grilled Tandoori Chicken

 This post contains affiliate links.
 Please read our disclosure policy.

-Grilled Tandoori chicken is an easy and delicious meal to spice up your weeknight meals, with juicy, tender chicken that tastes like it is from your favorite Indian food restaurant, right from your grill.
+Grilled Tandoori Chicken is an easy and delicious meal to spice up your weeknight meals, with juicy, tender chicken that tastes like it is from your favorite Indian food restaurant, right from your grill.

 Don’t want all the extras in a recipe post?
 We provide a skip to recipe button in the top left corner, as well as a clickable table of contents, just below, to help make this page easier to navigate.